turingschool/mod-0-curriculum/session5/index.md

 ### Follow-Ups

-- We'll have scores back to y'all by the end of the weekend.
+- We'll have scores back to y'all by early next week!
 - Be sure to use the formula pinned in the channel when asking technical questions
-- Capstone is due in a couple weeks!
+- Capstone is due in a few weeks!
 Get on it!

 ### Today's Goals